Generalized soap bubbles and the topology of manifolds with positive scalar curvature: Introduction

 \subsection{Acknowledgements}

+We thank the referees for their helpful suggestions.
 We are grateful to Brian White useful discussions about isoperimetric inequalities, and to Boyu Zhang for several helpful conversations about $4$-manifold topology.
-We would like to thank Davi Maximo, Misha Gromov, and Fernando Cod\'a Marques for their interest as well as Richard Schoen for bringing the $K(\pi,1)$ question to our attention and for his constant encouragement.
+We would like to thank Christos Mantoulidis, Davi Maximo, Misha Gromov, and Fernando Cod\'a Marques for their interest as well as Richard Schoen for bringing the $K(\pi,1)$ question to our attention and for his constant encouragement.

-We are grateful to Martin Lesourd for answering several questions concerning the work \cite{LUY:youtube}.
+We are grateful to Martin Lesourd for answering several questions concerning their work \cite{LUY:liouville}.
 Finally, the second named author wants to thank Xin Zhou for sharing his insights on the Schoen-Yau survey paper \cite{SY:sketch} in the early stages of this work.

-O.C\ was supported in part by a Terman Fellowship, a Sloan Fellowship, and an NSF grant DMS-1811059/2016403.
+O.C\ was supported in part by a Terman Fellowship, a Sloan Fellowship, NSF grants DMS-1811059/2016403 and 2304432.
 C.L.\ was supported by NSF grant DMS-2005287.